Construction Accounting 101: Principles and Best Practices

 To do this effectively, you need construction project management software to give you complete visibility into your projects.

-Step 1: Once you have your accounts set up in either tools, choose Account Settings from Buildern and select which accounting platform you want to sync with.
+Step 1: Once you have your accounts set up in either tool, choose Account Settings from Buildern and select which accounting platform you want to sync with.

 Step 2: Configure the key settings, such as contract type, payment options, etc.

-If you choose an option of Buildern to Xero, all the cost codes you create in Buildern will be automatically displayed in Xero.
+If you choose the option of Buildern to Xero, all the cost codes you create in Buildern will be automatically displayed in Xero.

 Now that you have your software set up, it’s time to start tracking transactions.
 The first step is to connect your bank account so that all your business transactions are automatically imported and categorized.
 This will save you a lot of time, as you won’t have to manually enter them into the software.